rop14009/WegrzynLab/readme.md

 Python can be downloaded for free at: https://www.python.org/downloads/

+This script requires the "filter_list.txt" file to be placed in the same directory as report_generator.py in order to function correctly.
+This script is included in the git repository.

 ### External Applications

 1)  USEARCH performs seqeunce comparions and prepares BLAST-style output but runs in a fraction of the time as a typical NCBI searches.
 USEARCH is free for 32-bit systems but for large databases, the 64-bit system is required.